-In January 2019, Bryndís Snæbjörnsdóttir PhD, artist, professor and MA programme director at the Department of Fine Art, and Mark Wilson PhD, artist, professor and MA programme leader at the University of Cumbria, England, received a 42 million ISK (268,000GBP) grant from the Icelandic Research Fund (IRF) for a three-year research project Visitations: Polar Bears out of Place.
+In January 2019, Mark Wilson PhD, artist and Professor at the University of Cumbria, UK and Bryndís Snæbjörnsdóttir PhD, artist, Professor and MA programme director at the Department of Fine Art, Iceland University of the Arts, received a 42 million ISK (268,000GBP) grant from Rannís, the Icelandic Research Fund for a three-year research project Visitations: Polar Bears out of Place.

 Of the 198 applications submitted to the IRF for this year, 16%, or 31 projects received support.
-The project will be hosted at the Iceland University of the Arts.
-This is the second time a research project within the field of arts receives support from the Icelandic Research Fund, the first in contemporary fine art.
+The project is hosted by the Iceland University of the Arts.
+This is the first time a research project within the field of arts practice has received support from the Icelandic Research Fund.